~ Articles ~

 Simply put, getting two pups has its challenges but it is not a "syndrome".
 Problems come from inexperience and lack of good direction.
 Baby dogs are in a litter and it is a big shock to lose that litter.
 Getting two makes the transition much easier.
 You can get a pup and an adult.
 But like some adult people, not all adult dogs will play with a baby as much as they need to play.

 The puppy stage is always complex.
-I would advise against litter mates only if a person intends to raise CMDs because one of your biggest concerns is genetic diversity, if you get two of the same sex, you will probably have an “oops litter”.
+I would advise against litter mates only if a person intends to raise CMDs because one of your biggest concerns is genetic diversity.
+If you get a boy and a girl of the same litter, you will probably have an inbred “oops litter”.
 Yes.
 Avoid that.
+Get two the same sex.

 Our situations vary greatly and one size does not fit all.
 This is why creating a label, "littermate syndrome" is not helpful.
 It is better to start with more than one LGD, and to be prepared for a season of training and mentoring.